Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I stayed at La Prima Fashion Hotel, a mid-range hotel that is a five-minute walk from the main Christmas Market on Vörösmarty Square.

-I usually go for mid-range hotels on city breaks, and La Prima gave me everything I needed — a quiet atmosphere despite its easy access to central Budapest, a very comfortable bed (with super-comfy pillows, a rarity), staff that take COVID protocol and masking seriously, and breakfast included.
+I usually go for mid-range hotels on city breaks, and La Prima gave me everything I needed — a quiet atmosphere despite its easy access to central Budapest, a very comfortable bed (with super-comfy pillows, a rarity), and breakfast included.

 If you stay at La Prima Fashion Hotel, be sure to grab dinner at a restaurant called Kiosk — it’s just around the corner, has a fabulous interior, and the food is delicious!
 Book ahead on weekend nights.